Cat's eye (road): United Kingdom and Hong Kong

 These units are not very visible in daylight and are generally used in conjunction with traditionally painted lines.
 Temporary cat's eyes with just a reflective strip are often used during motorway repair work.
 These are typically day glow green/yellow so they are easily visible in daylight as well as in darkness; they can then be used on their own for lane division.

 Also seen during motorway repair work are plastic traffic pillars that are inserted into the socket of a retractable cat's eye rather than being free-standing.
 These are often used in conjunction with two rows of the temporary cat's eyes to divide traffic moving in opposite directions during motorway roadworks.

 Solar-powered cat's eyes known as solar road studs and showing a red or amber LED to traffic, have been introduced on roads regarded as particularly dangerous at locations throughout the world.
 However, shortly after one such installation in Essex in the autumn of 2006 the BBC reported that the devices, which flash at an almost imperceptibly fast rate of 100 times a second, could possibly set off epileptic fits and the Highways Agency had suspended the programme.
 The suspension appeared to have been lifted by 2015, when LED cat's eyes began to be installed along newly re-paved sections of the A1 and A1(M) in County Durham and Tyne and Wear.

 Flashing blue LED cat's eyes were demonstrated on the TV show Accident Black Spot, aired on Channel 4 on 19 December 2000, which alert the driver to potential ice on the road when a low enough temperature, provisionally set at 3 C, is reached.
 Proposed enhancements in 2013 were to change the standard white light to amber for four seconds after the passing of a vehicle, or red if the following vehicle is too close or traffic ahead is stationary.

 Ireland

 In Ireland yellow cat's eyes are used on all hard shoulders, including motorways (neither red nor blue cat's eyes are used).
 In addition, standalone reflector batons are often used on the verge of Irish roads.
 Green cat's eyes are used to alert motorists to upcoming junctions.
 There are limited installations of actively powered cats eyes, which flash white light, on particularly dangerous sections of road such as the single carriageway sections of the N11.

 United States

-The closest equivalent in the United States is the Stimsonite retroreflective raised pavement marker.
-Stimsonite markers are made out of plastic, not metal, and were first invented in 1963.
+The closest equivalent in the United States is the Stimsonite retroreflective raised pavement marker, a fixed marker without the rubber self-cleaning property.
+Stimsonite markers are made out of plastic, not metal, and were invented in 1963.